sorbay/sorbay-documentation/docs/en/idlight.md

 Set the required minimum length for the password by adjusting the slider to the desired value.

-Enable the checkbox to enforce a check that prevents passwords that are equal to the username.
+Enable the checkbox to enforce a check, that prevents from passwords that are equal to the username.

 #### Two Factor